metaborg/spoofax-sunshine/README.md

     --project ../../yellowgrass/
     --builder webdsl-metrics
     --build-on yellowgrass.app

+### Automatic language discovery & configuration

+Sunshine also has a mechanism to automatically discover and configure languages.
+The example above becomes:

+    java -cp sunshine.jar Main
+    --auto-lang ../../webdsl2/include
+    --project ../../yellowgrass/
+    --builder webdsl-metrics
+    --build-on yellowgrass.app

+The <code>--auto-lang</code> instructs Sunshine to recursively look for <code>LANG-packed.esv</code> files and load the corresponding languages.

 ### Hack for parsing
 If you want to also get parse errors you need to change all calls to `parse-file` to something else which calls the Sunshine `parse-file` primitive, for example: